Cass Turner

 RESEARCH AND TEACHING FIELDS

-Eighteenth-century Anglophone literatures and cultures; environmental humanities; history of capitalism; global/empire studies; history of the novel; feminist and queer theory
+Eighteenth-century Anglophone literatures and cultures; environmental humanities; history of capitalism; global/empire studies; history of the novel; feminist and queer theory; trans studies

 PUBLICATIONS